 Taking a Break

-Coiled forms can take more time to create than we have available in one sitting.
-When you have to leave your work while it is in progress, place damp paper towels across the top row.
-Cover the entire piece with plastic.
+Coiled forms can take more time to create than you have available in one sitting.
+When you have to leave your work while it is in progress, place damp paper towels across the top row, then cover the entire piece with plastic.

 06 of 06

 The natural inclination of the clay is to expand and move outward.
-To move the wall inward, coils need to be applied to the inner surface of the uppermost row.
+To move the wall inward, apply a coil to the inner surface of the uppermost row.
 To complement this directional change, it is sometimes helpful to weld the top of the applied coil inward and the interior side downward.

 As you reach the final row of your pot, you may find that the welding process has left your rim too thin.
-If so, simply add another coil, either to the outer or inner surface of the rim, and weld.
+If so, simply add another coil, either to the outer or inner surface of the rim, and weld it.

-At this point, your pot's form may be completed, or you may also wish to further refine the form and thin the walls even further.
-The clay can be worked again at the soft leather-hard stage, using the paddle and anvil or rib and hand techniques.
+At this point, your pot's form may be completed, or you can further refine the form and thin the walls even more, if desired.
+You can work the clay again during the soft leather-hard stage, using a paddle and anvil or rib and hand techniques.